Library Fact Sheets

 In 2003, all of the Weapons School divisions were re-designated as squadrons and the Intelligence Sensor Weapons Instructor Course was added to provide graduate-level training in intelligence, surveillance and reconnaissance integration.

-Today's Weapons School encompasses 18 squadrons, teaching 24 Weapons Instructor Courses and 30 combat specialties at eight locations.
+Today's Weapons School encompasses 18 squadrons, teaching 24 Weapons Instructor Courses, two Advanced Enlisted Courses and 30 combat specialties at eight locations.

-The 63-year tradition of excellence associated with the USAF Weapons School continues as today's graduates help transform and inspire our nation's combat power.
+The 66-year tradition of excellence associated with the U.S. Air Force Weapons School continues as today's graduates help transform and inspire our nation's combat power.

-Active Duty, Air National Guard and Air Force Reserve officers may apply for admission to the School.
-In order to be considered for acceptance, students must be fully qualified instructors and submit a nomination package consisting of an applicant data sheet and a one-page nomination letter from the nominee's Wing Commander (or equivalent).
+Active Duty, Air National Guard and Air Force Reserve officers may apply for admission to the school.
+In order to be considered for acceptance, students must be fully qualified instructors and submit a nomination package consisting of an applicant data sheet and a one-page nomination letter from the nominee's Wing Commander, or equivalent.
 Students are chosen by a central selection board.
-For the most updated information on applying to School, please visit the ACC/A3TW Weapons and Tactics page (https://cs.eis.af.mil/weptac/Wpnschool/default.aspx).
+For the most updated information on applying to school, please visit the ACC/A3TW Weapons and Tactics page at https://cs.eis.af.mil/weptac/Wpnschool/default.aspx .

 USAF Fact Sheet